We have beds available! Call for Same-Day Admission

 • Mental confusion

-If you start to experience any symptoms of liver disease or are found to meet any of the stages of alcoholic liver disease, the first thing you need to do is to stop drinking.
+If you start to experience any symptoms of liver disease or are found to meet any of the stages of alcoholic liver disease, the first thing you need to do is stop drinking.
 Every time you have another drink, you could be putting your life at risk.
-Our alcohol rehab in the Boston area can help you with this process.
-Other treatment for alcoholic liver disease may include nutritional therapy, medication, and even a liver transplant depending on the severity and the liver disease stage.
-It is important to talk to a doctor immediately in order to develop a treatment plan.
+Our alcohol rehab near Boston can help you with this process.
+Other treatments for alcoholic liver disease may include nutritional therapy, medication, and even a liver transplant, depending on the severity and the liver disease stage.
+It is important to talk to a doctor immediately to develop a treatment plan.

 Whether it is an addiction to drugs or alcohol, your health may be at stake.

 Do not wait to get help for yourself or a loved one.
-Call Banyan Massachusetts today at 888-280-4763 to get started.
+Verify your benefits and call Banyan Treatment Center today at 888-280-4763 to learn more about what our Massachusetts rehabs have to offer.

 Sources: